An introduction to Locksmith

 A key permits access to the locked resource based on your criteria.
 They are created on the lock page under the "Keys" header:

-- Check out the full list of keys in the dropdown menu on the lock page.
+- Check out the full list of keys in the dropdown menu on a lock page.

 - You can also create your own custom keys with Liquid.
 Create a custom key by choosing custom Liquid from the keys menu.